Rider Waite Vs. Robin Wood | Best Review

 Review of the differences between Rider Waite and Robin Wood

-• Rider Waite is radiant in appearance, and the Robin Wood deck highlights the vibrant color of the Prismacolor pencils.
+• Rider Waite is radiant, and the Robin Wood deck highlights the vibrant color of the Prismacolor pencils.

-• The back of the cards Rider Waite has a gradient design, and Robin wood cards have a Celtic back with a black, white green design.
+• The back of the cards Rider Waite has a gradient design, and Robin wood cards have a Celtic back with a black and white green design.

 My Opinion:

-The cards are a hugely popular divination tool, and they have a rich tradition of interpretation and tradition behind them.
-The Rider-Waite deck is a wonderfully evocative and accessible introduction no matter what your tradition.
+The cards are a hugely popular divination tool, with a rich tradition of interpretation and tradition behind them.
+The Rider-Waite deck is a wonderfully evocative and accessible introduction regardless of your tradition.

 Rider-Waite-Smith is the more recognizable deck, but it doesn’t mean that Robin Wood’s version isn’t worth a look.
 Robin Wood’s deck has the same structure as the Rider-Waite-Smith deck, but its unique illustrations and symbolism.
-If you’re interested in the Rider-Waite-Smith deck and want to see another version, Robin Wood is a great choice.
+Robin Wood is a great choice if you’re interested in the Rider-Waite-Smith deck and want to see another version.

 Conclusion:

-In conclusion, some people say that the Rider-Waite Tarot is superior to the Robin Wood Tarot.
-Rider-Waite Tarot is one of the most popular Tarot card decks in the world.
+In conclusion, some say the Rider-Waite Tarot is superior to the Robin Wood Tarot.
+Rider-Waite Tarot is one of the world’s most popular Tarot card decks.
 It was the first deck to be created specifically for the divination of spiritual lessons.
 Rider-Waite Tarot is designed for beginners, but very skilled psychics still employ it.
 The Robin Wood Tarot, on the other hand, is a modern

 You May Also Like